Sakshi-Verma4/cybersecurity-portfolio/03-ssh-bruteforce-defense-analysis/README.md

 across all attempts, no successful login entry present in the log.

 **Assessment**: Timestamp clustering confirms automated tool activity.
 MaxAuthTries successfully prevented any single connection from attempting enough passwords to succeed.
-However, this defense only limits attempts *per connection* — it does not prevent an attacker from reconnecting indefinitely, meaning it slows an attack rather than stopping it outright.
+However, this defense only limits attempts "Per Connection" it does not prevent an attacker from reconnecting indefinitely, meaning it slows an attack rather than stopping it outright.

 **Recommendation**: Layer additional defenses rather than relying on MaxAuthTries alone:

-**SSH key-based authentication** — removes password guessing as a viable attack vector entirely, rather than slowing it down.
+**SSH key-based authentication** removes password guessing as a viable attack vector entirely, rather than slowing it down.

 ## What I Learned
 - A defense that limits attempts *per connection* is not the same as a defense that stops an *attacker* — distinguishing these two is critical